Kometa-Team/Kometa/docs/metadata/metadata.md

 Playlists are defined in one or more Playlist files that are mapped in the [Playlist Files Attribute](../config/playlist) within the Configuration File.

-There are two attributes which can be utilized within the Playlist File:
+These are the attributes which can be utilized within the Playlist File:

 | Attribute                                               | Description                                                                                                         |
 |:--------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------------|